 Batteries discharge rapidly when they are heated.
 If you have used your phone for so long and now it is hot, make sure you cool down your phone.
-Since the charging can also heat up your device, cool it down before plugging it into the wall adapter.
-Avoid direct sunlight, and keeping the phone in a temperature-controlled room are some other ways to avoid overheating your Android phone while charging.
+Since the charging can also heat your device, cool it down before plugging it into the wall adapter.
+Avoid direct sunlight and keeping the phone in a temperature-controlled room are other ways to avoid overheating your Android phone while charging.

 Check Software Issues and Install Updates

 Latest Software updates can affect the speed or battery performance of your phone.
-In such cases, you have to wait for the company to fix the bug.
+In such cases, you must wait for the company to fix the bug.
 Otherwise, you can try downgrading the software to the last version.
 You can do it either manually or with the help company-authorized service center.

-Tip: Before installing any new updates, search online for any known bugs and battery draining issues, and update only when the company releases a new patch.
+Tip: Before installing any new updates, search online for known bugs and battery draining issues, and update only when the company releases a new patch.